alapatipavan/velero-wrapper/README.md

 Velero is a popular open-source tool that can provide Kubernetes cluster disaster recovery, data migration, and data protection.
 Velero can back up Kubernetes cluster resources and persistent volumes to externally supported storage backend on demand or by schedule.

-# velero-wrapper
-Cli wrapper for velero for performing backups on K8 cluster running on AWS.

 # Velero Wrapper CLI for AWS + Kops Kubernetes Clusters

 A Python-based CLI tool to simplify the deployment and management of [Velero](https://velero.io/) on Kubernetes clusters provisioned with [kops](https://kops.sigs.k8s.io/) and hosted on AWS.